 In 1988, Elizabeth Glaser inspired a movement that has since resulted in the near-elimination of pediatric HIV infection in many high-income countries.
 Yet in many parts of the world, Elizabeth’s vision of a generation free of HIV has yet to be realized.

 Each day, 400 children worldwide become infected with HIV (UNAIDS, 2016), 90 percent of whom will contract the virus through mother-to-child transmission.
 Without early identification and linkage to treatment, 50% of HIV-infected children will die before their second birthdays.

 The EGPAF Response

-EGPAF’s program implementation efforts seek to extend HIV prevention, care, and treatment services to at least 80 percent of children, women, and families affected by HIV in the countries where we work.
-Strengthening of health systems, and integration of HIV care within maternal and child health services in particular, is critical to achieving this goal.
-Key programmatic areas that EGPAF supports include:
+EGPAF’s program implementation efforts seek to expand HIV prevention, care, and treatment access to children, women, and families affected by HIV in the countries where we work.
+Strengthening health systems, and integrating HIV services with primary health care services, particularly maternal and child health services, is critical to achieving this goal.

-- Preventing mother-to-child transmission of HIV
+- Preventing Mother-to-Child Transmission of HIV

-- Health System Strengthening
+- Health Systems Strengthening

 - Community Engagement